SyedUmairHassanKazmi/Image_Captioning_LSTM/README.md

  Author =  Syed Umair Hassan Kazmi

-This was built and run in kaggle
+This was built and run both in Kaggle and Colab
 flickr 30k dataset was used
 Used Resnet 50 to get image features
 Used Tensor flow data pipeline for image preprocessing